Yuichi Maruyama

-Yuichi Maruyama (丸山 祐市, Maruyama Yuichi) is a Japanese football player.
+Yuichi Maruyama (丸山 祐市, Maruyama Yuichi) is a Japanese football player who plays for Kawasaki Frontale.

 Career

 After gaining some playing-time with FC Tokyo and Shonan Bellmare, he has been called by Japan in August 2015.

 On 4 July 2018, Nagoya Grampus announced the signing of Maruyama.

 International career

 Maruyama has been called for some training camps, but in the end he received his first call-up on 26 May 2016 to face the 2016 Kirin Cup.